 3. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
 Ask management to identify the entity's main operating account.
 Select the entity's main operating account and randomly select four additional accounts (or all accounts if less than five).
 Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observe that:

 Performance: Obtained the listing of bank accounts from management and received management's representation in a separate letter.
-Exceptions: There were no exceptions noted.

-Schedule of Procedures and Associated Findings of the Statewide Agreed-Upon Procedures Year Ended December 31, 2022 a) Bank reconciliations include evidence that they were prepared within two months of the related statement closing date;
+a) Bank reconciliations include evidence that they were prepared within two months of the related statement closing date;